Table of contents

 The genetic architecture of Crohn’s disease was also studied in patients with Asian, Japanese backgrounds.
-In this research, the genetics of 81 patients with Crohn’s disease were analyzed, with about 200 healthy individuals acting as a control.
+In this research, the study authors analyzed genetics of 81 patients with Crohn’s disease with about 200 healthy individuals acting as a control.
 The study also involved patients with ulcerative colitis, which is also a type of inflammatory bowel disease (IBD).

 The primary aim of this study is to investigate the SMAD family genes in relation to Crohn’s disease.
 The result positively identified that an alteration in genetic variants may cause Crohn’s disease in Japanese patients.

-According to the Centers for Disease Control and Prevention (CDC), an estimated 1.3% of US adults (3 million) reported being diagnosed with IBD in 2015, which includes both Crohn’s disease and ulcerative colitis.
-This number reflects patients diagnosed at age 18 or older as most patients are diagnosed in their 20s and 30s.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 1.3% of US adults (3 million) reported a diagnosis of IBD in 2015, which includes both Crohn’s disease and ulcerative colitis.
+This number reflects patients diagnosed at age 18 or older, which reflects the fact that most diagnoses occur when patients are in their 20s and 30s.

 The disease occurs most often in western Europe and North America.
-As many as 70,000 new cases of IBD are diagnosed in the United States each year.
+Doctors diagnose as many as 70,000 new cases of IBD in the United States each year.
 The condition seems to affect men and women at the same rate.

 This condition should not be confused with irritable bowel syndrome (IBS), which is a separate condition of the colon that usually does not cause ulcers or lesions characteristic of IBDs.

 Crohn’s disease affects each patient differently.
-The variety in symptoms is often related to which part of the GI tract is affected.
+The part of the GI tract affected often determins the symptoms.
 The condition is a chronic disease.
 This means that patients often experience flares of symptoms followed by periods of remission, when no symptoms are present.